AnuvabPal7/NoteMaster/Flask-Web-App/README.md

 - Cloud deployment (Render / PythonAnywhere / Heroku alternative)

 ## 📌 Note
-This project was developed as part of a final year academic learning exercise to demonstrate practical understanding of web development using Flask.
+This project was developed as part of an academic learning exercise to demonstrate practical understanding of web development using Flask.